binarycamper/ft_transcendence/README.md

 ##### issues:

-- Friend online status broken.
+- Friend online status broken. (should work with intra users)
-- ChatRooms:
+  ChatRooms:
 - User gets added on invitation not on acceptance (private mode)

 optinal: